mh-cbon/jedi/README.e.md

 To update data in the database, the type declared must have primary keys.

 The `Update(obj type) (sql.Result, error)` method attempts to write existing object into the database.

+If a property is declared as `@last_updated` then its value will be set appropriately, __also__, it is automatically added as a condition to the update query.

 ```go
 func main () {